Rhesus (king of Thrace)

-Rhesus (/ˈriːsəs/; Ancient Greek: Ῥῆσος Rhêsos) is a mythical Thracian king in Iliad, Book X, who fought on the side of Trojans.
-Diomedes and Odysseus stole his team of fine horses during a night raid on the Trojan camp.
+Rhesus (/ˈriːsəs/; Ancient Greek: Ῥῆσος Rhêsos) is a mythical king of Thrace in The Iliad who fought on the side of Trojans.
+Rhesus arrived late to the battle and while asleep in his camp, Diomedes and Odysseus stole his team of horses during a night raid on the Trojan camp.

 Etymology

-His name (a Thracian anthroponym) probably derives from PIE *reg-, 'to rule', showing a satem-sound change.
+His name is Thracian and probably derives from the PIE root *reg-, 'to rule', showing a satem-sound change.

 Family

 According to Homer, his father was Eioneus who may be connected to the historic Eion in western Thrace, at the mouth of the Strymon, and the port of the later Amphipolis.
 Later writers provide Rhesus with a more exotic parentage, claiming that his mother was one of the Muses (Euterpe, Calliope or Terpsichore) and his father, the river god Strymon.
 Stephanus of Byzantium mentions the name of Rhesus' sister Sete, who had a son Bithys with Ares.
 In one account, Rhesus' brothers are called Olynthus and Brangas.

 Mythology

 Rhesus was raised by fountain nymphs and died without engaging in battle.
-He arrived late to Troy, because his country was attacked by Scythia, right after he received word that the Greeks had attacked Troy.
-Dolon, who had gone out to spy on Agamemnon’s army for Hector, was caught by Diomedes and Odysseus and proceeded to tell the two Argives about the newest arrivals, Thracians under the leadership of Rhesus.
+Due to Thrace being attacked by Scythia, Rhesus lead his army to Troy later than the other allied armies.
+Dolon, who had gone out to spy on Agamemnon’s army for Hector, was caught by Diomedes and Odysseus and proceeded to tell the two about the new arrival of the Thracians.
 Dolon explained that Rhesus had the finest horses, as well as huge, golden armor that was suitable for gods rather than mortals.
-Because of Dolon’s cowardice, Rhesus met his demise without ever getting the chance to defend himself or Troy.
-When the Thracians were sleeping, Diomedes and Odysseus attacked the camp in the dead of night, killing Rhesus in his tent and stealing his famous steeds.
+While the Thracians were sleeping, Diomedes and Odysseus infiltrated the camp in the dead of night, killing a number of Thracians and Rhesus in his tent while also stealing his famous steeds.